stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 # Out of Scope

-To accommodate ICANN's RRR model, the parent's listener may forward CDS/CDNSKEY and CSYNC notifications to the registrar, e.g. via EPP.
+To accommodate ICANN's RRR model, the parent's listener may forward NOTIFY(CDS) and NOTIFY(CSYNC) messages to the registrar, e.g. via EPP or by forwarding the NOTIFY message directly.

-From the perspective of this protocol, the NOTIFY packet is simply sent to the parent's listener address; additional aspects of internal processing are out of scope.
+From the perspective of this protocol, the NOTIFY packet is simply sent to the parent's listener address.
+However, should this turn out not to be sufficient, it is possible to define a new "scheme" that specifies alternative logic for dealing with such requirements.
+Description of internal processing in the recipient end or for locating the recipient are out of scope of this document.

 In the multi-signer case, where the same zone is signed by multiple semi-independent “signers” it is obviously necessary to devise means